skylarshaffer/brickinfo/README.md

 - [ ] Bricklink Affiliate API key is not yet provided, and must be added manually.
 This key was leaked, and I disclosed it to Bricklink, meaning it may stop working at any time

+- [ ] For some reason later pages are not working

 - [x] Prices for elements will not show if that element does not have at least one

 - [x] First navigation to or refresh of PAB will not load prices, you must change search settings or current page